 Ever done something in order to get something in return?

-Although we tend to think of Serving as ‘doing’ something ‘for’ someone else, if you’ve ever answered yes to the above you’ll know we often do things for ourselves as much as for others!
+We tend to think of Serving as ‘doing’ something ‘for’ someone else.
+But if you answered yes to the above question, you'll know we often do things for ourselves as much as for others!

 If the other person doesn’t want what you’re offering you may feel rejected by them, or they may feel obligated.

-So when we can learn to identify what we truly want for ourselves first, it then becomes possible to choose to set it aside for the benefit of another person – and genuinely start Serving.
+When we learn to identify what we truly want for ourselves first, it then becomes possible to choose to set it aside for the benefit of another person – and genuinely start Serving.